lisa-butler/My-Dive-Log/myreadme.md

-django added as framework for management of development
+django added as framework for management of development INSTALLED DHJANGO LIBRARIES installed psychopg2 postgresql installed cloudinary to manage image

 Added Material Design Bootstrap for the design elements